 * * * *

 I began my own healing journey at UC Santa Cruz in the 1970s.
 UCSC’s Community Studies program required me to do field study and write an undergraduate thesis.
 So, I lived on the Crow Reservation for six months and worked on a how-to manual for traditional crafts for the local 4-H program.
-I hung out with the two ladies at the Crow Arts & Crafts Cooperative, learned to bead and listened to stories.
+I hung out with the two ladies at the Crow Arts & Crafts Cooperative, learned to bead while listening to their stories.
 I participated in my first sweat-bath ceremony and promptly drove my VW bug in a ditch.

 Sessions bridge old and new paradigms of health and healing.